Monday, May 27, 2013

 Serves 8-10 people.

-Okay so some of the things that I noticed that kind of would be good to know for next t
+Okay so some of the things that I noticed that kind of would be good to know for next time.

 -With one box of shells, I had a TON of the stuffing left over.
 Next time I would probably get another box and freeze one of the dishes (*freeze after step 5).